The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

-The set $\mathcal{S}=\mathcal{S}(L,t)$ stores the different values of $L(i,j)$ observed after $t$ iterations of the innermost loop.
-Algorithms \eqref{PtS} and \eqref{StP} above both work as follows: a pointer moves through the input array $L$ in a fixed order and when the pointer sees a vertex label for the first time this label is added to the set $\mathcal{S}$ of seen vertices and a cut \& paste transform $\CP$ is applied to $L$ at this position before the pointer continues.
-The difference is that in parallel to sequential (\textbf{PtS}) the pointer explores rows then columns (i.e. in sequential order $<_S$), whereas sequential to parallel (\textbf{StP}) explores columns then rows (i.e. in parallel order $<_P$).
-The algorithms finish when they have read through the whole array, this is the first time when $|\mathcal S| = n$.
-Note that sometimes we may apply $\CP_{(i,j)}$ with $j=\rho_i$, this leaves $L$ unchanged.
+Both algorithms work as follows: a pointer moves through the input array $L$ in a fixed order and when the pointer sees a vertex label for the first time this label is added to the set $\mathcal{S}$ of seen vertices and a cut \& paste transform $\CP$ is applied to $L$ at this position before the pointer continues.
+The difference is that in \textbf{StP} the pointer explores columns then rows (i.e. in parallel order $<_P$), whereas \textbf{PtS} reads rows then columns (i.e. in sequential order $<_S$).

+Broadly speaking the algorithms try to read the input array as if it was of the type specified by the output and if the input fails to have this form then it will edit it using the cut \& paste transform until it has the correct form.